 Fire and related threats, such as insects, disease and climate change, pose serious risks to tribal lands, resources and communities as you have heard from other testimony today.
 We found many examples of healthy and productive forests and successful treatment such as Mr. Brooks pointed out.
-Such effective treatments offer hope but are not enough to match the growing magnitude of the problem.
+Such effective treatments offer hope but are not enough to match the growing magnitude of the match the growing magnitude of the match treatment.